Mosquito coil: Disadvantages

 Mosquito coils can be fire hazards.
 Their use has resulted in numerous accidental fires.
 In 1999, a fire in a South Korean three-story dormitory caused the death of 23 people when a mosquito coil was left unattended.

-The strong smell from the smoke may also linger, permeating fabric and furniture.
+The strong smell from the smoke may also linger; permeating fabric and furniture.

-Mosquito coils are considered to be safe insecticides for humans and mammals, although some studies highlight concerns when they are used in closed rooms.
+The health risks of mosquito coils are still being researched with some studies highlighting connections with lung cancer and exposure to mosquito coil smoke.
 Coils sold in China and Malaysia were found to produce as much smoke PM2.5 as 75–137 burning cigarettes and formaldehyde emission levels in line with 51 burning cigarettes.
 Other studies in rats conclude that mosquito coils are not a significant health risk, although some organisms may experience temporary sensory irritation like that caused by smoke from the combustion of organic materials such as logs.
 In one study, rats were directly exposed to a coil's smoke for six hours a day, five days a week for thirteen weeks.
 They showed signs of sensory irritation from the high smoke concentration, but there were no adverse effects on other parts of the body.
 The study concluded that, with normal use, mosquito coils are unlikely to be a health risk.